Advocacy. Information. Support.

 The Arc of Whatcom County sponsors a variety of educational programs & workshops focusing on current issues that concern persons with developmental disabilities and their families.
 Topics include guardianships and special needs trusts, long-term planning for special needs families, special health care needs, special education services, early learning issues, individual education plans, transition from high school to work, residential issues and concerns, legislative advocacy, self-empowerment and self-advocate training.

-Young Adult Self-Advocacy (YASA) is for young adults ages 16-30 with developmental disabilities.
-YASA members are encouraged to develop and practice skills to become strong self-advocates.
-Read more.
+Self-Advocacy is for young adults ages 16-30 with developmental disabilities.
+Self advocacy members are encouraged to develop and practice skills to become strong self-advocates.
+Learn more about Self-Advocacy.

 Medicaid Personal Care Parent Training